Frequently Asked Questions

 · Game Photos: Throughout the season, the league will either hire or the league staff will show up to games and take high quality action photos for each team free with their league fee.

-· Mobile Technology: We are the only league offering a mobile app to each team for real time game day scoring.
+· Mobile Technology: Allows your team to score games from your phone on the field.
 You can toss the paper score books to the side, and with our app you can now update your teams stats in “real time” from the field.
 Ever curious what your competition across the state is dong during their game?
 Now you can check in and see as the action happens.
 In addition, you will have roster access for your opponents, and the ability to upload photos/videos from the field!
 All seamlessly integrated with our league site.

 7. What are double elimination playoffs?
 Double Elimination means two losses to be eliminated.
 Each team is seeded, and start in the winners bracket.
 Once the first round of games are played, the winners remain in the winner’s bracket to play one another, while the losing teams start the Elimination Bracket where it’s sudden death.
 The last team standing in both brackets advance to the best of 3 finals on a premium neutral field.